Get the meaning of mental health and understand why self-care matters

 Until very recently mental health was only viewed through a clinical or pathological lens, with severe diagnosis at one end and no diagnosis at the other.

-Mental health viewed with pathological lens
+Mental health viewed with a clinical lens

 Many who are free of mental illness do not feel healthy, function well or lead productive lives.